ReeseWang/ruoxi.wang/wireless-surround.md

 Start Visual Studio and open `Scream.sln`, Click **Build -> Build Solution** to build our driver file.
 There are 3 files generated: `scream.cat`, `Scream.inf` and `Scream.sys`.

 The build process should complete without error.
-If the linker complains about undefined reference, right click **Scream (in the Solution Explorer) -> Properties -> Configuration Properties -> Linker -> Input -> Additional Dependencies** and add 3 libraries:
+If the linker complains about undefined reference, right-click **Scream (in the Solution Explorer) -> Properties -> Configuration Properties -> Linker -> Input -> Additional Dependencies** and add 3 libraries:

 ```bash
 $(DDK_LIB_PATH)portcls.lib